-A common way to combat Meniere’s is to eat less salt.
-Salt contains sodium, which makes your body hold excess fluid.
-Because Meniere’s disease is due to fluid buildup in the inner ear, eating less sodium may help relieve your symptoms.
+A common way to combat Meniere’s disease is to eat less salt.
+Salt contains sodium.
+Sodium makes your body hold extra fluid.
+Because Meniere’s disease is caused by a buildup of fluid in the inner ear, eating less sodium may help relieve your symptoms.
 Your doctor can tell you how many milligrams (mg) of sodium are OK to eat each day.
-A common recommendation is to limit sodium to no more than 2,000 mg (the amount in about 1 teaspoon of table salt) each day.
+A common recommendation is to limit sodium to no more than 1,500 mg to 2,000 mg each day.
+This is the amount of sodium in about 1 teaspoon of table salt.

 Don’t add salt to food when you’re cooking.
 Season foods with flavorings such as lemon, pepper, garlic, onion, and dried herbs instead.

 Take the saltshaker off the table.
 Replace it with salt-free herb mixes, spices, and salt substitutes.